SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

  10. (2)[Unconfirmed] Enemy NPCS running into walls or on the same spot during Raids -> During raid, enemy npcs will sometimes become stuck running into walls, in the air, or on the same spot in the ground.

+ 11. (4)[Unconfirmed] Visual Bug completing Rackets ->
+Just a small, non-gamebreaking bug where upon completing a Racket, players xp bars will fill to 100% for a second or two (only visually).

+ 12. (3)[Unconfirmed] Tackling through the floor ->
+Another non-gamebreaking bug where tackling an npc will briefly bring the npc and player underground, before appearing back on the ground (NPC is instant killed).

 - *Triad and NPCS:*
 -
  1. (3)[Unconfirmed] Preplanning of your turfs defence ->